David Roth (writer)

-David Roth (born 1978) is an American journalist, essayist, podcast host and editor.
+David Roth (born February 17, 1978) is an American journalist, essayist, podcast host, and editor.
 He has written about sports, politics, and culture in Deadspin, The New Republic, SB Nation, New York Magazine, New York Daily News, and other publications.
 Roth was a senior editor for Deadspin until he and the majority of staff resigned in 2019 in disagreement with new management.
 Roth and other ex-Deadspin staff co-founded Defector Media the following year.
 He is a lifelong fan of the New York Mets and writes about the organization extensively.

 Early life

-Roth was raised in Ridgewood, New Jersey.
+Roth was born and raised in Ridgewood, New Jersey.
 With his father's encouragement, he became an avid fan of the New York Mets and the New Jersey Nets.
 From 1996 to 2000, Roth attended Pomona College where he wrote for the school newspaper, The Student Life.
 His favorite novel is Moby Dick by Herman Melville.

 Career

 Roth began his career writing and editing content for the backs of Topps baseball, basketball, and football trading cards.
 In 2008, Roth became the co-author of The Wall Street Journals "Daily Fix" sports blog.
 Beginning in 2009, Roth wrote material for MLB.com's fantasy baseball platform.
 He was an editor of The Classical which he co-founded in 2011.
-Throughout this time, he also wrote freelance for various outfits, such as The Awl and Can't Stop the Bleeding.
-In 2013–2014, he was a staff writer at SB Nation, a sports blog.
-He was a contributing editor at Vice Sports.
+Throughout this time, he also wrote freelance for various websites, including The Awl and Can't Stop the Bleeding.
+In 2013–2014, he was a staff writer at SB Nation.
+He was then a contributing editor at Vice Sports.

 His essay "Downward Spiral," originally published in The Baffler, was included in The Best American Sports Writing 2018.

 Since 2018, Roth and political columnist Jeb Lund have co-hosted a comedy podcast about Hallmark movies called It's Christmastown.